-The play plugin allows you to pass the results of a query to a music player in the form of an m3u playlist.
+The play plugin allows you to pass the results of a query to a music player in the form of an m3u playlist or paths on the command line.

 To use the play plugin, enable it in your configuration (see Using Plugins).
 Then use it by invoking the beet play command with a query.
 The command will create a temporary m3u file and open it using an appropriate application.
 You can query albums instead of tracks using the -a option.